Mahesh-455/Adventure-Works-Data-Engineering-Project/README.md

 6. Create a View and store it inside the Gold Schema.
 7. Create the following objects in Synapse:

-Master Key
+   1. Master Key
-Database Scoped Credential using Managed Identity External Data Source
+   2. Database Scoped Credential using Managed Identity
+   3. External Data Source
-Bronze container path
+   4. Bronze container path
-Gold container path
+   5. Gold container path
-External Data Format(PARQUET and Compression enabled)
+   6. External Data Format(PARQUET and Compression enabled)

-8. Create an External Table in the Gold Schema for analytics queries.
+9. Create an External Table in the Gold Schema for analytics queries.

 **Data Visualization**

 1. Install Microsoft Power BI.
 2. Connect Power BI to Synapse:

-Steps:

-Select Get Data
+   1. Select Get Data
-Choose Azure → Azure Synapse Analytics SQL
+   2. Choose Azure → Azure Synapse Analytics SQL
-Enter the SQL Endpoint from Synapse workspace.
+   3. Enter the SQL Endpoint from Synapse workspace.
-Load the required tables and columns.
+   4. Load the required tables and columns.
-Create interactive dashboards and reports.
+   5. Create interactive dashboards and reports.